vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 21/07: - finish the recommendations page - 90%
                           - design the stories page, content and style - x

-TO DO FOR TOMORROW 22/07: - finish the recommendations page
+TO DO FOR TOMORROW 22/07: - finish the recommendations page - ok
-                          - design the stories page, content and style
+                          - design the stories page, content and style - content only

+TO DO FOR TOMORROW 23/07: - finish the design of the stories page
+                          - create the log in page
+                          - create the ro version of the website